Hurricane Helene Updates: Learn More

 Mount Pleasant, Santa Fe & Culleoka

 Once you get out of Columbia and Spring Hill, wind your way into some of the county’s smaller towns like Santa Fe (pronounced Santa FEE), home to Creole restaurant Papa Boudreaux’s Cajun Café, a taste of the bayou in Tennessee with shrimp and crawfish galore.
-The unincorporated community has no downtown, but that doesn’t stop the residents from gathering at beloved local spots like Santa Fe Diner for a meat and three or Athena’s Harvest for potluck dinners.
+The unincorporated community has no downtown, but that does not stop the residents from gathering at beloved local spot Pop’s Santa Fe Diner for a meat and three.

 In Culleoka, Campbell Station Country Store & Restaurant is not just a gas station and a grocery store, but also a restaurant that serves lunch and dinner on Fridays and Saturdays.